Space Relations: Reception

 In 1973, Kirkus Reviews described the novel as "a coruscatingly literate tale for grown-ups".

 In 2008, the novel was criticized by Pornokitsch for devoting too much attention to character development rather than world-building.
 The review notes that the narrative is split in two, between the present-day official visitation of Craig to the planet Kossar, and his past experiences as Lady Morgan's slave.

 The novel's events are set during a war between intergalactic human empire and "sinister" bug people.
 The world of Kossar is human, but independent of the empire due to its ruling aristocracy's refusal to abolish the slave trade, which represents the very foundation of Kossar's class system and economy.
 The review notes that the novel does not fully explore these premises.
 The war is used to explain why a "backwater world" like Kossar became important to the empire, but the conflict is merely referenced and not actually depicted.
 The novel also hints at the complex politics of both Earth and Kossar and their roots in Machiavellianism, but these politics remain largely unexplored.

-The main theme of the novel is the "torrid romance" between a slave and his owner (John Craig and Lady Morgan).
-This allows the author to explore the issues of slavery and domination.
+The main theme of the novel is the "torrid romance" between a slave and his owner (John Craig and Lady Morgan), through which the author explores the issues of slavery and domination.
 The reviewer notes however that neither character experiences growth or change through the novel's events.
 He found both main characters to be "fairly obnoxious".
-While the author repeatedly reminds the readers that slavery is wrong, he tries to depict both Craig and Morgan as wise, talented, and heroic.
-The reviewer finds it hard to view them as heroes, since their actions are not heroic in nature.
+While the author repeatedly reminds the readers that slavery is wrong, he also tries to depict both Craig and Morgan as wise, talented, and heroic.
+The reviewer finds it hard to view them as heroes, as their actions are not heroic in nature.
 Throughout the novel, both main characters "freely kill, torture, seduce and make sweeping political decisions on behalf of thousands of people".